-- After a visit to a buyer’s office or a meeting at the trade fair, mail the (potential) client with a thank you for his or her time, adding some points of your conversation with the importer.
+- After a visit to a buyer’s office or a meeting at the trade fair, mail the client to thank them for their time, adding some points of your conversation with the importer.

 - After a shipment has been received, provide after-sales service by asking if the product was received well and if there have been any responses from the importer’s clients regarding your product.

 - Inform your (potential) clients of any newsworthy fact regarding your operations, whether it is new machinery, new staff, a General Assembly, or certification changes.
-A periodic newsletter is a good idea.
-Even if they may not read it, they will see that you periodically update your clients, which is a testimony of a professional supplier.
+For more tips, read this article on maintaining coffee supplier-buyer relationships.

-- Ask what the cupping results were of the sample you sent or left at the fair.
+- Ask about the cupping results of your sample.
 If you do not get an answer, continue to ask for it until the buyer cups it and gives you a response.
 It is okay to insist in a polite way on feedback about your coffee.

 Please review our market information disclaimer.